ibuystuff/vasco/README.md

                 Configuration can be set up in several ways:
                     [x] Set up as default values by the vasco app.
 This is done for certain configuration parameters like:
                         DISCOVERY_EXPIRATION = 60       // the time it takes for discovery records to expire
-                    [ ] read from the AWS user data (set at instance setup time) as a JSON object.
-Text read from the configuration is loaded as a JSON object (keys and values must be strings) -- if it contains a key called "discovery", that value is the initial value for the configuration keys -- otherwise, the entire object is used.
-So { "foo": 1, "bar": "space" } ends up as /config/foo and /config/bar, as does {"discovery": { "foo": 1, "bar": "space" }, "test":"blah" }.
                     [x] Then configuration values are read from the environment for the process.
 The environment variable DISCOVERY_CONFIG is read, again as a JSON object, and that object is merged with the existing environment (possibly overwriting values read from the user data).
                     [x] Finally, configuration values set with PUT are applied.
             /register goes to discovery server locally